-Export the .p12 File
+Export as a .p12 File

 You’re almost there.
 The final step before heading back over to the Urban Airship application is to save your signing certificate as a .p12 file.

-Select the certificate that was just added to Keychain Access and select File -> Export Items… from the menu.
 Be sure to select My Certificates under the Category menu on the lower left-hand side.
 If My Certificates is not highlighted, you will not be able to export the certificate as a .p12 file.

-Configure APNS with Urban Airship
+Urban Airship Steps

 Never use the same push certificate across multiple Urban Airship app keys.
 You should also never use the same bundle ID across multiple app keys in the same environment (development or production).
 Not following these instructions can result in rejected device tokens and APNs feedback processed by the wrong app key.
 If you need to have a third app key for ad hoc builds (which also use Distribution-type push certificates), the bundle ID should be changed so you can use a different certificate, for example: “com.yourcompany.app.adhoc”.